garywill/linux-router/README.md

 ### Transparent proxy

-All clients' Internet traffic go through, for example, Tor
+All clients' Internet traffic go through, for example, Tor (notice this example is NOT an anonymity use)

 <details>